tegorman13/Dissertation/docs/Sections/htw_gfm.md

 boundary of the target band.
 Thus, when the target band was velocity 600-800, throws of 400, 650, and 900 would result in deviation values of 200, 0, and 100, respectively.
-The degree of discrimination between bands was index by fitting a linear model predicting the response velocity as a function of the target velocity.
-Participants who reliably discriminated between velocity bands tended to haves slope values ~1, while participants who made throws irrespective of the current target band would have slopes ~0.
+The degree of discrimination between bands was measured by fitting a linear model predicting the response velocity as a function of the target velocity.
+Participants who reliably discriminated between velocity bands tended to have slope values ~1, while participants who made throws irrespective of the current target band would have slopes ~0.